Webb-Stiles Globe Logo

 Hardwood Slats

-Hardwood slats provide a stable surface while reducing product damage.
-They are often selected for assembly lines or workstation-integrated layouts.
-As a result, they absorb impact and give painted or delicate products a smoother ride.
+Hardwood slats create a stable surface while minimizing product damage.
+They are frequently chosen for assembly lines or workstation-integrated layouts.
+Because they absorb impact, hardwood slats offer a smoother ride—especially for painted or delicate products.

 Best for: Sensitive loads, assembly lines, or environments where steel would damage the product.